 Our new infantry has mustered here on this cold foggy morning to spill blood over your brain’s gentle creases.
 These forces are fighting for control of a rebel force hidden deep inside you.
 This force is pagan and primal.
 The intuition.
-It’s your gut peeled free of all logic.
+It’s your gut peeled free from logic.
 It has no leader to parlay.
 The only way to control this force is to convince your pagan core it is broken.
-As free men we are the a custodian to our own intuition.
+As free men, we are the custodian of our intuition.
 Many are persuaded to hand over these responsibilities to an external shepard.
 They coat-check their power believing a dark force is slumbering inside.

 These armies subdue the intuition with the same battle plan.
 Shame can be applied emotionally i.e. you are a racist, or spiritually, i.e. you are a sinner.
 This blueprint is shown in the recruiting posters above.
-There are three beliefs necessary in a target to control them remotely:
+There are three beliefs necessary to control a target:

 These armies are injecting an ideology that is only successful when it results in inner abandonment.
 They successfully attach to us when we submit to an external authority for guidance.
 This implant shorts out the already subtle authority felt in one’s own core intuition.
 Both armies require and reward proselytization.
 Both armies use shame and self-doubt to control their followers.

 Our entire lives these forces have suppressed our intuition by devaluing and shaming it with labels like “sinner” or “racist.”
 We convinced ourselves our inner nature is a dangerous primordial demon.
 We needed this fear to nudge forth a cohesive society.
 We tied our fingers to puppet strings as a process of cultural evolution.
 But beneath this lack of freedom we will always be hurting.
-Until our intuition comes forth and plays its drum freely we remain slaves open to the winds of suggestion.
+Until our intuition comes forth and plays the drum freely, we remain slaves, open to the winds of suggestion.
 We are living in a rudderless psychological prison and we call it the rational mind.

 Something has always been there to beat your intuition into submission.
 The intuition can be subdued when it believes it would be better to abandon itself.
 This is the classic blueprint for all control dynamics.
 The voices we hear so loudly in our heads are these armies advancing and retreating.
 We go to church to enlist as a sinner.
 We go to college to enlist as a racist.
 We hoard the calories required for moral discernment by hanging our bridle on the judgments of our elders.
 We advertise in craigslist for society to take our reigns.
 We place the Shaman’s bit in our mouths because we are proud to be wanted.
 We believe our owner is magnanimous.
 We believe we are at our best when humble.

 We said goodbye to the beast inside.
-That beautiful wookie of hair and emotion is howling to the sky and he has never needed a reason.
-He’s calling you back to a forest moon.
-For many, life seems tasty behind the safety of glass.
+That beautiful Chewbacca of hair and emotion is howling to the sky and he has never needed a reason.
+He’s calling you back to his forest moon.
+For many, life seems tasty behind the safety of glasses.
 We remain subdued and coddled by the armies of shame and the regiment of reason.
 So many noble soldiers chained by what they have been calling loyalty.
-They are starving for a chance to be wrong so they can chose another side.
+They are starving for a chance to be wrong so they can choose another side.

 This inner voice is a revolution in waiting.